This content is also available in: Español

 Once you have filed your lawsuit, the defendant will be notified and will be provided the appropriate time to respond.
 Once the defendant responds, the preliminary hearings will be scheduled and a trial date will be set.
 Each side will be given time to gather evidence to support their case and your attorney or the defense attorney will make motions that a court must rule on.

 Understandably, waiting for your rightful compensation can be very difficult.
-However, just because you want things to be resolved quickly doesn’t mean you should short sell yourself and give up your right for the compensation due.
+However, just because you want things to be resolved quickly doesn’t mean you should short-sell yourself and give up your right to the compensation due.

 If you have suffered injuries because of someone else’s negligence, contact our experienced Chicago auto accident lawyers.
 We will offer you a free consultation visit, either at home or at the hospital, where we can discuss your case and options.

 We understand that the impact of a car accident goes beyond just physical injuries.
 We also know that no two cases are equal.
 On your behalf, our skilled lawyers will obtain the necessary documentation to build a strong case for you, negotiate with all the relevant parties, and apprise you of all the major decisions that need to be made for the verdict to come out in your favor.

 We are not afraid to fight for justice for you.
 Our legal team can easily be reached by phone or online.
 Contact us to book an appointment today.